 As one in five Lupus patients also have Hughes Syndrome, and the two diseases share many manifestations, GHIC has also included Lupus information on this website.

-So, if you or a friend or relative is across the world from you, we hope that we can shorten the distance.
+So, if you or a friend or relative is far away from you, we hope that we can shorten the distance.
 We hope our charity brings together patients and doctors, relatives and friends to highlight what we know of these conditions to help improve the lives of all of those affected by them.

 In the world of Lupus and Antiphospholipid/Hughes Syndrome, there has, over the years been an enormous amount of international collaboration, both in research and in education.

-The main aim of this charity, through its website, is to further improve our co-operations not only amongst the medical world, but also with our patients.
+The main aim of this charity, through its website, is to further improve our co-operation not only amongst the medical world, but also with our patients.

 In recruiting our international team of experts, we hope that we can share their knowledge, both with their individual patients as well as with their local and national patient groups and societies.